|Nutrition Facts (per serving)|

 Can you use frozen tuna for ceviche?

 Frozen tuna can be used for ceviche.
-Simply thaw it in room temperature water for 20 minutes, and when it is still a bit hard, cut it into big pieces.
+Simply thaw it in room temperature water for 20 minutes, and when it is still a bit hard, cut it as directed in the recipe.